It’s no secret that we love STEAM in our classrooms.

 - Kindergarten: In Kindergarten, students engage in a variety of engineering-based design thinking challenges.
 For example, they design and build a prototype of a bridge, along with a moveable vehicle, to carry the Primrose Friends puppets safely across.

 - Pre-Kindergarten: Pre-K students dive deeper into science connections by reading books like “Kitten’s First Full Moon” by Kevin Henkes and observing pictures of the night sky.
 They paint watercolor pictures of the night sky and even practice their nightly routine of preparing to go to sleep, which helps connect the new concepts back to everyday life.

-- Toddlers: Students in our Toddler classrooms explore how communities are built as they create buildings, roads and entire towns with cardboard tubes, cups, toys and more!
-They sing songs like “How do you Build?” and “Blocks in the Tower” as they learn more about technology, math and engineering throughout the unit.
+- Toddlers: Students in our toddler classrooms explore how communities are built as they create buildings, roads and towns with cardboard tubes, cups, toys and more.
+They sing songs like “How Do You Build?” and “Blocks in the Tower” as they learn more about technology, math and engineering throughout the unit.

-STEAM skills are not only simple to nurture in your child, they’re useful for years to come.
-Get more inspiration from these ideas for STEAM discovery at home.
+STEAM skills are not only simple to nurture in your child, but they’re also useful for years to come.
+For more STEAM inspiration, check out these resources:

 - Incorporate STEAM Concepts Into Everyday Experiences for Young Learners